-1) All Development - All development shall be:

-a)Reasonably safe from flooding;

-- b)Designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure during the occurrence of the base flood; - c)Constructed with materials resistant to flood damage; - d)Constructed by methods and practices that minimize flood damage; and - e)Constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - f) Adequately drained to reduce exposure to flood hazards; - g)Located so as to minimize conflict with changes in channel location over time and the need to intervene with such changes; and, - h)Required to locate any fuel storage tanks (as needed to serve an existing building in the Special Flood Hazard Zone) a minimum of one foot above the base flood elevation and be securely anchored to prevent flotation; or storage tanks may be placed underground, if securely anchored as certified by a qualified professional. - 2) In Zones AE, AH, and A1-A30 where floodways and/or base flood elevations have not been determined, development shall not be permitted unless a registered professional engineer certifies that the cumulative effect of the proposed development, when combined with all other existing and anticipated encroachment, will not result in any increase in water surface elevation of a base flood levels during the occurrence of the base flood more than one foot at any point within the community.
+- 1) All Development All development shall be: - a)Reasonably safe from flooding; - b)Designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure during the occurrence of the base flood; - c)Constructed with materials resistant to flood damage; - d)Constructed by methods and practices that minimize flood damage; and - e)Constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - f) Adequately drained to reduce exposure to flood hazards; - g)Located so as to minimize conflict with changes in channel location over time and the need to intervene with such changes; and, - h)Required to locate any fuel storage tanks (as needed to serve an existing building in the Special Flood Hazard Zone) a minimum of one foot above the base flood elevation and be securely anchored to prevent flotation; or storage tanks may be placed underground, if securely anchored as certified by a qualified professional. - 2) In Zones AE, AH, and A1-A30 where floodways and/or base flood elevations have not been determined, development shall not be permitted unless a registered professional engineer certifies that the cumulative effect of the proposed development, when combined with all other existing and anticipated encroachment, will not result in any increase in water surface elevation of a base flood levels during the occurrence of the base flood more than one foot at any point within the community.
 The demonstration must be supported by technical data that conforms to standard hydraulic engineering principles and certified by a registered professional engineer. - 3) Substantial Improvement.
-Structures to be substantially improved in Zones A, A1-30, AE, and AH shall be located such that the lowest floor is at least one foot above base flood elevation.
-This shall be documented, in as-built condition, with a FEMA Elevation Certificate.
+Structures to be substantially improved in Zones A, A1-30, AE, and AH shall be located such that the lowest floor is at least two feet above base flood elevation.
+This shall be documented, in as-built condition, with a FEMA Elevation Certificate. - a.
+For historic structures that would meet the definition of substantial improvement if not for their historic structure designation, the improved or repaired building shall meet the following mitigation performance standards for areas below the base flood elevation: - i.
+Any future damage to enclosures below the lowest floor shall not result in damage to the foundation, utility connections, or elevated portions of the building or nearby structures; - ii.
+Utility connections (e.g. electricity, water, sewer, natural gas) shall be protected from inundation and scour of be easily repaired; - iii.
+The building foundation shall be structurally sound and reinforced to withstand a base flood event; - iv.
+The structure's historic designation shall not be precluded; - v.
+The likelihood of flood waters entering the structure during the base flood is reduced; and - vi.
+There shall be no expansion of uses below base flood elevation except for parking, storage, building access, or, in cases of non-residential buildings, where the space is dry floodproofed.